Set Me Free (Twice song)

 "Set Me Free" is a song recorded by South Korean girl group Twice.
 It was released as the lead single of their twelfth extended play Ready to Be on March 10, 2023.
 It is a disco song characterized by a groovy, synth, bass line, with lyrics revolving around the protagonists finding their own courage to confess their love to a crush.
 It was written by Melanie Fontana, Marty Maro, Star Wars, Jvde and Lindgren who also handled the production.

+"Set Me Free" peaked at number 28 on the Billboard Global 200 and number 94 on South Korea's Circle Digital Chart.
+It also entered charts in Canada, Hong Kong, Japan, Malaysia, Philippines, and Vietnam, and the top ten in Singapore and Taiwan.
+In the United States, the song debuted at number seven on the Bubbling Under Hot 100 chart.

 Background

 On February 3, 2023, the group officially announced the single release for March 10.
 Individuals concept photos, as well as the group's concept photos for the song, were released on their official YouTube account.
 In an interview with KBS News, Jeongyeon revealed that they had been working on the song since the previous year.
 Nayeon noted that the new song shows a different side of Twice, saying "Since this is our first comeback in 7 months and our first comeback in 2023, we prepared hard to show our fans a new side of us…I am excited because I think I will be able to show a different concept and performance from my previous work."